Biden, Obama coming to Philadelphia for campaign blitz

 A recent CBS News Battleground Tracker poll has the Pennsylvania Senate race narrowing, with Fetterman leading Republican candidate Dr. Mehmet Oz by a 51%-49% margin among likely voters.

-Shapiro leads Republican gubernatorial nominee Doug Pastriano, 54% to 45%, according to a CBS News Battleground Tracker poll.
+Shapiro leads Republican gubernatorial nominee Doug Mastriano, 54% to 45%, according to a CBS News Battleground Tracker poll.

 Thanks for reading CBS NEWS.